OathWall

 Open GitHub Developer Settings

-Go to github.com/settings/developers and select OAuth Apps in the left sidebar.
+Go to github.com/settings/developers and select OAuth Apps.

 2